Overseas investors can apply for consent to use land that is classed as residential or lifestyle in various ways to support their business.

 The fee for a standing consent is $34,100, plus $13,000 for each transaction that is approved.
 The OIO will request the fees for all future transactions under the standing consent at the time the application is processed.
 There will be no additional fee each time a consent holder notifies the OIO of a transaction.

 There is more detail in the application templates.
 Download the template for your situation and save it to your computer.
 Once it is completed, you can use the online submission link to apply.
 From inside the link you can upload your completed template and other documents.

 We will endeavour to decide your consent applications within 50 working days.

-The provisions covering consents for incidental use of residential land are detailed in Schedule 2, Part 3, 4 and 5.
+The provisions covering consents for incidental use of residential land are detailed in Schedule 2, Part 3, 4 and 5 of the Act.

-Penalties may include fines of up to $300,000, a civil penalty of up to three times the gain made by the parties, disposal of assets, and imprisonment for up to 12 months.
+Penalties may include fines of up to $500,000 in the case of an individual or $10 million in any other case, a civil pecuniary penalty of up to three times the gain made by the parties, disposal of assets, and imprisonment for up to 12 months.